 Attention Valued Uber Singapore Partners:

-By way of an update, Uber continues to work with the Land Transport Authority to prepare for the Private Hire Car Vocational Licence, and we will be sharing more details on the requirements to obtain a license towards the end of 2016.
+As Uber continues to work with the Land Transport Authority to prepare for the Private Hire Vocational Licence, here are more details on the requirements to obtain a license towards the end of 2017.

 To prepare for the upcoming changes, it’s important that you review the arrangements you have in place with drivers, if any, under your account.
 Please ensure you have documentation capturing either (i) a business relationship (e.g. rental agreement between you and a person operating a business in their own name or an ACRA registered entity) or (ii) an employment relationship, and that you are complying with any tax and other requirements as an owner and/or operator of private hire vehicles.